javidahmed64592/cyber-query-ai/release/readme.txt

 - For Linux/macOS: Bash shell and standard Unix tools (e.g., tput, chmod).
 - For Windows: Command Prompt (cmd.exe) and Windows batch scripting support.
 - Sufficient disk space for the virtual environment and application files.
-- Administrative privileges may be required for service creation on Linux/macOS.

 Ollama
 ------